Make an Appointment: [email protected] | 315-292-8883

 What is the difference between an “Evaluation” and “Therapy”.

 Everyone starts out with an evaluation.
-This is one or two sessions where we gather family history, history of the problems, identify strengths, identify current symptoms and explore whether it would be a good therapeutic “fit”, or that we would work well together and I think I can help you.
+This is one or two sessions where we gather family history, history of the problems, identify strengths, identify current symptoms and explore whether it would be a good therapeutic “fit” for you, meaning, would we work well together and can I help you achieve your goals?

-ADHD Evaluations are a little different in that the evaluation period can last a little longer (1-4 sessions, depending on the situation), and once the evaluation is complete, the client will receive a written report and then the relationship will end.
+ADHD Evaluations are a little different in that the evaluation period can last a little longer (1-4 sessions, depending on the situation).